skelet8801/Speak-Comments/privacy-policy.md

 ## 4. Data Storage and Security
 1. **Local Storage**
-   - X (Twitter) tokens and cookies are stored only on your device and are not uploaded to our servers.
+   - X (Twitter) tokens and cookies and Zhihu cookies are stored only on your device and are not uploaded to our servers.

 2. **Data Security**
    - We take reasonable measures to ensure the App does not misuse or leak locally stored information.

 3. **Data Retention**
-   - When you log out of X (Twitter) in the embedded browser or clear the App’s cache, the associated tokens and cookies will be removed.
+   - When you log out of X (Twitter) and Zhihu in the embedded browser or clear the App’s cache, the associated tokens and cookies will be removed.

 ---